gjwdyk/AWS-Lambda-in-CloudFormation/InLine/README.md

 ## External API Call from within Lambda Function (An Example Code)

-[RandomWord.json](RandomWord.json) contains an example code identical to [Random Word Example](../S3Bucket#nodejs-callback-function), with a slight difference that [RandomWord.json](RandomWord.json) has the Lambda Function is InLine within the CloudFormation Template.
+[RandomWord.json](RandomWord.json) contains an example code identical to the example on [Node.JS CallBack Function](../S3Bucket#nodejs-callback-function) section, with a slight difference that [RandomWord.json](RandomWord.json) has the Lambda Function InLine within the CloudFormation Template.
+Kindly refer to [Node.JS CallBack Function](../S3Bucket#nodejs-callback-function) section for more detail explanations on the example.